MUS2059 : Contemporary Music Practice 2

 Aims

-• To develop group performance skills and encourage creativity and collaboration between students working in areas of contemporary music performance not associated with conventional notated composition
+- To develop individual and group composition and performance skills, encouraging creativity and collaboration between students working in multiple, cross-disciplinary areas of contemporary music

-• To develop skills working within a contemporary performance and distribution environment that is constantly reconfigured through advancements I production technology and dissemination/publication
+- To develop skills working within a contemporary performance and distribution environment that is constantly reconfigured through advancements in production technology and dissemination/publication

 Outline Of Syllabus

 During semester one students will work in various collaborative settings designed to introduce key concepts in contemporary performance and expression.
-After five weeks students will be assigned specific groups in which they will work for the remainder of semester one in preparation for a directed and devised, assessed performance during the last week before the Christmas vacation (which takes the form of a collaborative live score for a cinematic film presentation).
-This might take place as an online live stream which students prepare as a video file in advance.
+After two weeks students will be assigned specific groups in which they will work for the remainder of semester one in preparation for a directed and devised, assessed performance during the last week before the Christmas vacation, which takes the form of a collaborative live score for a cinematic film presentation.

-Ahead of semester two, students are potentially reorganised into new groups in order to prepare for the final assessments before Easter and in May, which comprise of a public performance and/or public presentation of a collaborative work (possibly multimedia depending on the direction taken by a given group).
-This is assessed by a live performance (before Easter - which might be as live streamed event) and the packing of original material into a demo 'tape' or digital online release (May).
+Ahead of semester two, students are generally reorganised into new groups in order to prepare for the final assessments before Easter and in May, a public performance and/or public presentation of a collaborative work (possibly multimedia depending on the direction taken by a given group).
+This is assessed by a live performance

 Teaching Methods